brian32768/react-test/README.md

 You will also see any lint errors in the console; check for additional runtime errors in the browser debugger (usually opened with the F12 key).

+The "babel" packages under devDependencies in package.json are automatically added the first time I ran `npm start` because React needs them, so I left them in.
+If you delete them then npm will just add them back in.

 ### Deployment
 To deploy, first run the build command: `npm run build`